Florida Court Records

 Who Can Access Civil Court Records?

-Florida’s Sunshine Law preserves a right of access to public records for almost everyone.
+Under Florida’s Sunshine Law, almost everyone may access unprotected civil court records.
 This means that most public civil court records can be viewed, inspected or copied by almost any requester.
 The task of organizing court records and processing requests falls to the appointed court clerk.
 Most clerks recommend that requesters provide sufficient specificity in their application, so records are easier to find.
 Generally, interested parties are not required to disclose their name or contact details, unless otherwise expressly set by law.

 What information is contained in a Florida Civil Court File?